9vlc/ptnotes/notes/dumping_amdgopdriver.md

 ## getting your bios

+noting: I call UEFI Firmware a "BIOS" for the sake of convinience.
+Don't attack me over it, I know the difference.

-either download it from your motherboard manufacturers website either use dump your bios using one of these four methods:
+either download it from your motherboard manufacturers website either dump your bios using one of these methods:
-1. compile `dump-bios.c` from this repo's old progs directory, run it with the following args: `./dump 32m 4080m bios.bin`
-2. `camdd -m 32m -i file=/dev/mem,offset=4080m -o file=bios.bin`
-3. `dd if=/dev/mem of=bios.bin bs=1M count=32 skip=4080`
+1. `dd if=/dev/mem of=bios.bin bs=1M count=32 skip=4080`
-4. install flashrom and do `flashrom -p internal -r bios.bin`
+2. `pkg install flashrom && flashrom -p internal -r bios.bin`

 notes:
 - you might need to replace 32(m) with 8 or 16 depending on your actual bios size.
-- if downloading: make sure it's a raw file sized at a round number like 8, 16 or 32 megabytes. there may be a windows installer and something like EZFLASH installer, chose the flash one as it's the raw file.
+- if downloading: make sure it's a raw file sized at a round number like 8, 16 or 32 megabytes. there may be a windows installer and something along the lines of "ezflash image" with an unknown extension that you download to a usb and choose in one of the menus of your firmware, get the ezflash image as it's a raw signed firmware blob.

 ## extracting AmdGopDriver.efi